 Adding to the car’s reputation for reliability, it comes equipped with industry-leading safety features like forward collision and lane departure warnings.
 Those who go premium will enjoy a 360-degree camera, blind-spot monitoring, and adaptive cruise control.

 Despite its reputation as a commuter car, customer reviews share that the Bolt is a lot of fun to drive, thanks to a torquey, well-balanced build.
+Expect to go from 0 to 60 in 6.5 seconds.
 And beyond the car’s impressive performance, it also earns stellar ratings for reliability.
 In fact, Consumer Reports awarded it a perfect reliability score of 5/5 from 2017-2020.

 Highlights: This hatchback electric car is an award-winning electric vehicle with super-quick charging capacities, meaning it’s guaranteed to get you where you need to go.

 - Rated Power: 201 horsepower

 As a subcompact car, the fully-electric Hyundai Kona is roomy enough for daily use and offers a hatchback for ample storage and easy access.
 This car doesn’t skimp on performance, as it travels up to 258 miles per charge.
 Regarding the interior, you’ll get heated front seats (standard on the 2023 model) and an infotainment system that’s compatible with both Apple and Android systems.

 Despite its somewhat scrappy build, the car’s 64 kWh lithium-ion battery provides up to 201 horsepower and 291 lb-ft of torque.
 Running out of battery isn’t a serious concern, as the vehicle can recharge up to 80 percent in an hour.